-The PLL is not incorporated into the BA27 Design.
 The installed oscillator is a 50 MHz model with 10 ppm.
 Additional board level clocking options include the ClockOut to ClockIn network.
 Each of the 8 ClockOut signals is tied back to a clock input on the FPGA allowing flexibility.
 This clock bus is used within BA27 to allow the transmitter to use either the 4 MHz or a divided down reference to generate the output signal timing.

-The FLASH is used to store the module firmware - in this case the BA27 function.
+The FLASH is used to store the module firmware - in this case the User function.